beer-psi/aptDL/README.md

 Then, run the `get_token.ps1` script and fill in the information.
 After that, a browser window will open, allowing you to login with your repo.
 After you've linked your "device" with the repo, a console app will appear showing your token.
 Verify that the token showed matches the one in `authentication.json`.

-Once you've finished, just call the script with `-auth authentication.json`.
+Once you've finished, just call the download script with `-auth authentication.json`.
 Reminder that each authentication will only work with one repo.

 # TODO
 - [ ] Support for dist repos